 HPS 830.
 Advanced Physiology and Anatomy of Exercise (3).

 In-depth study of the physiological and anatomical basis of exercise and training.
 Includes respiratory dynamics, cardiovascular function, energy metabolism, regulation during rest, steady state and exhaustive physical activity, identification of joint movements, and the recognition of muscles and nerves that are involved in movement.
 Emphasizes immediate and long-term adaptation to exercise and training.
 Prerequisite: HPS 490.

 Internship in selected area of specialization within the exercise science program.
 Students spend the equivalent of full-time employment in an appropriate agency for one full semester.
 Prerequisite: departmental consent.

 HPS 860.
 Research Methods in the Profession (3).

 Examination of research methodology as related to topics in health, PE, sports studies and exercise science/wellness.
 Includes review and critical evaluation of the literature, research design and statistical processes, methodology, data collection techniques, computer-based analysis of data and thesis/report writing.
 Fulfills the university's professional and scholarly integrity training requirement covering research misconduct, publication practices and responsible authorship, conflict of interest and commitment, ethical issues in data acquisition, management, sharing and ownership.
 Students design and complete a mini research project.

 Development of a research problem and proposal with the direction of a graduate faculty member.
-Repeatable, but total credit hours counted toward degree requirements must not exceed 2.
+Repeatable for credit, but total credit hours counted toward degree requirements must not exceed 2.
 Prerequisites: admission to graduate school in good standing, HPS 860, departmental consent.